 The problem comes if the money ISN’T needed or wanted for college.
 Because any earnings that are withdrawn from a 529 plan and used for something other than college expenses are both taxed and subject to a 10% penalty.

 Now, there’s some flexibility there.
 You can always use the money for a sibling, or even for yourself or a spouse.
 You can also use it for graduate school, and if your child gets a scholarship you can withdraw up to that amount penalty-free.

 But still, it’s a risk.
 And given that the two other major options – namely a Roth IRA or a regular taxable account – don’t have that same penalty, it’s worth figuring out just how big a risk it is.

-Quick note: I’m leaving the Coverdell ESA out of this comparison because the tax benefits are largely the same as a 529 plan.
-And I’m leaving the option of paying off your mortgage out because it’s not an investment account that lends itself to this kind of comparison.
+Quick note: I’m leaving the option of paying off your mortgage out because it’s not an investment account that lends itself to this kind of comparison.

 Running the numbers: 529 plan vs. Roth IRA vs. Taxable account

 Here are the three questions we’re trying to answer: